Bob Smith (comics): Archie Comics

 Smith drew cartoon features for Crazy Magazine and also worked at Continuity Associates.
 In 1998, he began inking many titles published by Archie Comics, usually collaborating with Stan Goldberg, and also inking the Archie daily and Sunday strips.
 Living in Covington, Washington, he continues to embellish pages for Archie Comics.

 Comic strip

-Distributed by the Creators Syndicate, the Archie comic strip was written by Craig Boldman, pencilled by Fernando Ruiz, lettered by Jon D’Agostino and inked by Bob Smith.
+Distributed by the Creators Syndicate, the Archie comic strip was written by Craig Boldman, pencilled by Fernando Ruiz, lettered by Jon D’Agostino, and inked by Smith.